-Chattanooga bus crash: Driver back in court
+Bus crash driver was 20 mph over limit, investigator says

 "Mr. Walker's family is also devastated by this tragedy.
 Mr. Walker has been devastated," she said.
 "We're hopeful that the investigation can conclude quickly and we have a better understanding of what occurred. ..."

-So, what do we know about the crash so far?
+Here's what we know about the crash so far.

 How did the crash happen?

-On Monday, November 21, the No. 366 school bus swerved off a street, toppled on its side and slammed into a tree.
+On the afternoon of Monday, November 21, the No. 366 school bus swerved off a street, toppled on its side and slammed into a tree.

 The impact of the crash almost split the vehicle in half.